tracestrack/OpenLayers-Cartographic-Label-Style/README.md

 ## Legal and license

-The code and cartography is licensed under CC0 as described in [LICENSE.txt](LICENSE.txt).
+The code and cartography is licensed under CC0 as described in [LICENSE](LICENSE).

 OpenStreetMap is a trademark of the OpenStreetMap Foundation, and is used with their permission.
 This project is not endorsed by or affiliated with the OpenStreetMap Foundation.